“I can think of an idea and send it to print”

 In pursuit of becoming the best FFF 3D printer in the world, Raise3D has ensured that every innovation or upgrade we execute is something that would delight an industrial engineer or machinist.
-The R&D put into creating the award-winning Pro2 series 3D printers is from years of listening to our customers.
+The research and development put into creating the award-winning Pro2 series 3D printers is from years of listening to our customers.
 So, when a manufacturer or engineer talks about their challenges, production demands and some cool ideas they have, we listen.
 And then, we perfect our 3D printers to bring them a successful solution.
-But even so, it’s a great feeling and an honor we never take for granted when a progressive manufacturing company like Aguilar chooses a Raise3D printer as their first step into 3D printing and additive manufacturing.
-That’s why this particular case study is so interesting (and can we just say it?) makes us really proud of what we build and the reason we are constantly striving to make 3D printing with Raise3D even better.
+But even so, it’s a great feeling and an honor we never take for granted when a progressive manufacturing company like Aguilar Industrias Metalicas chooses a Raise3D printer as their first step into 3D printing and additive manufacturing.
+This case study is very interesting and make us proud of what we build and the reason we are constantly striving to make 3D printing with Raise3D even better.

 “We usually attend specialized conventions in our sector to be aware of the news that’s coming out” says Javier, who acknowledges that it was in one of these events where they fixed their attention on 3D printers.

-Aguilar first explored 3D printing to accelerate product development and innovate with design.
-They researched several printers with the main criteria being to look for one with reliability, accuracy and strong customer support for their learning curve.
-They chose the Raise3D Pro2 Plus with FDM (Fused Deposition Modeling) technology, an excellent large format work-horse that is geared towards professional and industrial use.
+Aguilar first explored 3D printing with a desire to accelerate product development and create an innovative design.
+After researching several printers, with the main criteria being reliability, accuracy and great customer support they decided to choose the Raise3D Pro2 Plus with FDM (Fused Deposition Modeling) technology.
+An excellent large format 3D printer that is geared towards professional and industrial use.
 At a great price point, ($4000 for the Pro2 and $6000 for the large volume Pro2Plus) it was a smart investment, almost instantly saving the company time and money and diversifying its capabilities.

 “In AGUILAR INDUSTRIAS METÁLICAS we don’t stop innovating.
 We recently acquired a Raise3D printer to print parts up to 305x305x605 mm.
 This technology allows us, before launching a product to manufacture, to have a functional sample to teach our customers.”

-- Rapid creation of prototypes- true to scale, enlarged or smaller
+• Rapid creation of product prototypes- true to scale, enlarged or smaller.

-- Color printing- Even 2 colors thanks to the dual extruders.
+• Simultaneous color printing- even the ability to use two colors thanks to the dual extruders.

 “With the Raise3D Pro2 Plus, we can see and use a piece before launching it at series production.”